Browse Topic: Electric aircraft

 The extent of automation and autonomy used in general aviation (GA) has been steadily increasing for decades, with the pace of development accelerating recently.
 This has huge potential benefits for safety given that it is estimated that 75% of the accidents in personal and on-demand GA are due to pilot error.
 However, an approach to certifying autonomous systems that relies on reversionary modes limits their potential to improve safety.
 Placing a human pilot in a situation where they are suddenly tasked with flying an airplane in a failed situation, often without sufficient situational awareness, is overly demanding.
 This consideration, coupled with advancing technology that may not align with a deterministic certification paradigm, creates an opportunity for new approaches to certifying autonomous and highly automated aircraft systems.
 The new paths must account for the multifaceted aviation approach to risk management which has interlocking requirements for airworthiness and

-ABSTRACT In 2010, Leonardo Helicopters (formerly known as AgustaWestland) activated a confidential research initiative under the name of "Project Zero", having the goal to position the Company at the forefront of the latest and disruptive rotorcraft technology.
+In 2010, Leonardo Helicopters (formerly known as AgustaWestland) activated a confidential research initiative under the name of "Project Zero", having the goal to position the Company at the forefront of the latest and disruptive rotorcraft technology.
 Notably, rather than incubating the single technologies separately and demonstrating their advantages onboard a conventional platform, the company decided to combine them in the form of a flying testbed with a highly innovative architecture.
 Conceived to substantiate a vision of new possible things to come and developed in co-operation with an international team of specialists.
 The project aimed to achieve the first all-electric flight in a very tight window, leveraging the expertise of also non-aeronautical partners to make the most of the available building blocks, which represented both a technical and organizational challenge.
-10 years on, the resulting testbed could be considered a forerunner of modern electric Vertical
+10 years on, the resulting testbed could be considered a forerunner of modern electric Vertical Take-Off and

-ABSTRACT This study addresses safety concerns within the rapidly evolving Electric Vertical Takeoff and Landing (eVTOL) aircraft domain, focusing on efficient tools to quantify uncertainties in lithium-ion battery behavior - a critical aspect of eVTOL.
+This study addresses safety concerns within the rapidly evolving Electric Vertical Takeoff and Landing (eVTOL) aircraft domain, focusing on efficient tools to quantify uncertainties in lithium-ion battery behavior - a critical aspect of eVTOL.
 One major issue with quantifying uncertainty is the prohibitive computational cost associated with many queries of an expensive-to-evaluate computational model.
 This work employs three physics-based battery models models of varying fidelity and cost to estimate the mean and the variance of the selected quantities of interest through a multifidelity method to reduce the computation cost.
 By combining information from multiple cheaper, lower-fidelity models through the Multifidelity Monte Carlo method, we significantly reduce the number of high-fidelity samples required for a prescribed mean-squared error, consequently reducing computational costs down to a tractable level.
-The proposed methodology is applied to estimate the mean and the
+The proposed methodology is applied to estimate the mean and the variance

-ABSTRACT Electric aviation represents a new arena for battery engineering and development.
+Electric aviation represents a new arena for battery engineering and development.
 In contrast to automotive applications, the electrification of aviation and aerospace is both less mature and requires higher safety and performance regulations.
 This work addresses a first step towards the development of standards and algorithms for measuring remaining useful energy for the battery system.
 Battery pack flight test data from 134 tests and two different manufacturers was analyzed to determine the weakest cell blocks in the pack, defined as cell blocks having the lowest voltage at the end of the test.
 It was found that the maximum initial voltage and voltage integral were two features with predictive power.
 Using the first five minutes of flight test data, accurate predictions were made ~85% of the time, in contract to the status quo where ~30 minutes of flight test data may be required.
-Sources of error and pathways to improve upon this result are discussed, such as improving data
+Sources of error and pathways to improve upon this result are discussed, such as improving data logging

 Items per page: